Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Undersizing the Room

-Many clients build a cold room for today’s volume and outgrow it within two years.
-Consequently, they end up adding a second room at greater total cost than a single larger room would have been.
+Many clients build a cold room for today’s volume and outgrow it within two years, then end up adding a second room at greater total cost than a single larger room would have been.
 Plan for growth.

 Choosing the Cheapest Panels